 Prior to contacting the target server for the first time, the client Bus sends the username, <username>, and password, <password>, to the login server, getting an SSO token, <token>, in return.
-The client Bus then includes a IONA-proprietary SOAP header (extension of WSSE BinarySecurityToken) in the next request to the target server, sending the special string, SSO_TOKEN, instead of a username and the SSO token, <token>, instead of a password.
-The target server's Bus contacts the Artix security service to authenticate the username/password combination.
+The client Bus then includes an IONA-proprietary SOAP header (extension of WSS BinarySecurityToken) in the next request to the target server.
+The target server's Bus contacts the Artix security service to validate the SSO token passed in the WSS Binary SecurityToken.